ponolite/INFO-5940-Codespace/ref-log.md

   - Formatted code blocks and configuration examples
 - **What Was Modified**: Customized content to reflect actual implementation details and added Cornell-specific information

-## Development Tools

-### GitHub Codespaces
-- **Purpose**: Cloud-based development environment
-- **Configuration**: Pre-configured with Python 3.11.13 via `.devcontainer.json`
-- **Usage**: Primary development and testing environment

-### VS Code
-- **Purpose**: Code editor (via Codespaces)
-- **Extensions Used**: Python, Pylance (automatically installed)

 ## Testing and Verification

 ### Manual Testing
-- Uploaded various `.txt` and `.pdf` files to verify document processing
+- Dropped and uploaded various `.txt` and `.pdf` files to ensure successful document processing
-- Tested multi-turn conversations to ensure chat history persistence
+- Tested multi-turn conversations to ensure chatability
-- Verified retrieval accuracy by asking specific questions about uploaded content
+- Ensured retrieval accuracy by posing specific questions about uploaded content
-- Tested error handling with empty files and unsupported formats

-### API Testing
-- Verified OpenAI API connectivity through Cornell proxy
-- Tested embedding generation with sample documents
-- Confirmed GPT-4o response streaming functionality

 ## Notes

 - All external libraries were installed via `pip` using `requirements.txt`
 - OpenAI API key stored securely as environment variable (not committed to repository)
-- No copyrighted or proprietary code was used beyond standard open-source libraries
 - All GenAI-generated code was reviewed, tested, and modified to fit project requirements

 **Last Updated**: [10/27/2025]